yt-dlp/yt-dlp/CONTRIBUTING.md

 See item 6 of [new extractor tutorial](#adding-support-for-a-new-site) for how to run extractor specific test cases.

-If you want to create a build of yt-dlp yourself, you can follow the Instructions [here](https://github.com/yt-dlp/yt-dlp/blob/master/README.md#compile).
+If you want to create a build of yt-dlp yourself, you can follow the instructions [here](README.md#compile).

-### Adding support for a new site
+## Adding support for a new site

 If you want to add support for a new site, first of all **make sure** this site is **not dedicated to [copyright infringement](README.md#can-you-add-support-for-this-anime-video-site-or-site-which-shows-current-movies-for-free)**. yt-dlp does **not support** such sites thus pull requests adding support for them **will be rejected**.